a2535171138/Shoreline-Detection/README.md

 # AI-Driven Shoreline Mapping for Coastal Monitoring
-This project uses deep learning and image processing methods to automatically map coastlines, including complete algorithm engineering and an easy-to-use user interface.
+This project uses deep learning and image processing methods to automatically map coastlines, including algorithm engineering and an easy-to-use user interface.

 # Algorithm